jeffbinder/visions-and-revisions/README.md

 ## Changing the topic of a text

+[UPDATE June 2020: I have redone the "Tyger" examples in this section to use the new, finetuned model.]

 It is also possible to have the program revise a poem to be about a different topic while retaining rhyme, meter, and some other, subtler traces of the original.
-To do this, the program adds extra text at the beginning saying "The following poem is about x," along with a similar statement at the end.
-The program them computes probabilities both with and without the extra hints and biases the results in favor of words that the hints make more probable.
+When I created the finetuned neural network, I included annotations indicating the title and author of each poem.
+This enables the AI to pick up on patterns in the relation between title and poem.
+You can then feed in hints about the poem's title, and the AI will alter the text accordingly.

-For example, here are some computer-generated variants of the first stanza of another famous Blake poem, "The Tyger."
+For example, here are some computer-generated variants of the first stanza of another famous Blake poem, "The Tyger," with various different titles.
 The following examples were generated with some degree of randomness, which generally leads to better results (in part since it helps the program avoid [local optima](https://en.wikipedia.org/wiki/Local_optimum)); I also set the program to leave the first two words of the text alone.

 Original text: